 - 1. "Alcohol" means the intoxicating agent in beverage alcohol, ethyl alcohol or other low molecular weight alcohols including methyl or isopropyl alcohol. - 2.
 "Alcohol concentration" means the number of grams of alcohol (for example: 0.04) in 210 liters of expired deep lung air. - 3.
 "Alcohol confirmation test" means a subsequent test using an EBT (a breath testing device), following a screening test with a result of 0.02 or greater, that provides quantitative data about the alcohol concentration. - 4.
-"Alcohol screening device" ("ASD") means a breath or saliva device, other than an EBT, that is approved by the National Highway Traffic Safety Administration and placed on a conforming products list for such devices. - 5.
+"Alcohol screening device" ("ASD") means a breath or saliva device, other than an EBT, that is approved by the National Highway Traffic Safety Administration ("NHTSA") and appears on the Office of Drug & Alcohol Policy & Compliance's Web page for "Approved Screening Devices to Measure Alcohol in Bodily Fluids" because it conforms to the model specifications from NHTSA. - 5.
 "Alcohol use" means the drinking or swallowing any beverage, mixture or preparation, including any medication, containing alcohol. - 6.
 "BAT" means a qualified breath alcohol technician. - 7.
-"Blind specimen" means a specimen submitted to a laboratory for quality control testing purposes, with a fictitious identifier, so that the laboratory cannot distinguish it from an employee specimen. - 8.
 "Cancelled test" means a drug or alcohol test that has a problem identified and cannot be or has not been corrected.
-A cancelled test is neither a positive or a negative test. - 9.
-"CDL" means commercial driver's license. - 10.
+A cancelled test is neither a positive or a negative test. - 8.
+"CDL" means commercial driver's license. - 9.
+"Clearinghouse" means the Federal Motor Carrier Safety Administration's (FMCSA) Commercial Driver's License Drug and Alcohol Clearinghouse. - 10.
 "Collection site" means a place selected by the employer where employees present themselves for the purpose of providing a urine specimen for a drug test.